-For more details, see the tab Apply for uOGlobal admission.
+For more details, go to Apply for uOGlobal admission.

 Mandatory experiential activities:

 Validation: To obtain the uOGlobal recognition, you must request that your experiential activities be validated by filling out the form included in the uOGlobal learning plan worksheet that you will complete at the end of the GLO49012/1902 course.
 You can have your experiential activities validated up to one year after participation in the GLO49012/1902 course, or before you finish your program of study.

 If you are early in your academic studies (first or second year undergraduate student), we encourage you to map out opportunities to take language courses or other classes directly linked to global engagement.

-If you are a graduate student or nearing the end of your degree or perhaps because your degree offers little flexibility in course selection: reflect on the courses you have taken in the past and/or are taking presently and how they help you think about global competencies and skills or how you might use these skills and competencies in a global and intercultural context.
+If you are a graduate student, if you are nearing the end of your degree, or if your degree offers little flexibility in course selection: reflect on your current or past courses and how they help you think about global competencies and skills or how you might use these skills and competencies in a global and intercultural context.
 For example, nursing students might consider how their courses are preparing them to work with members of minority communities and to interact in ways that open up communication and make people feel comfortable.

 We can work with each of you to help you with this (contact email@example.com for individualized support).